fw2043/leetcode/Linked List/Note.md

 head = head.next

 ## 7. cycle linked list:
-1. method: two-pointer in linked list
+Method 1: two-pointer in linked list:
 If there is no cycle, the fast pointer will stop at the end of the linked list.
 If there is a cycle, the fast pointer will eventually meet with the slow pointer.

 **Attention: the ending condition**

-2. hash table:
+Method 2: hash table:
 using a hash table to store node, not node.val, what if they have some values

         nodes_seen = set()